CExA-project/cheat-sheet-for-kokkos/utilization.md

 ```

 Usually, `teamSize` is replaced by `Kokkos::AUTO` to let Kokkos determine it.
-A kernel running in a team policy has a `Kokkos::TeamPolicy::member_type` argument:
+A kernel running in a team policy has a `Kokkos::TeamPolicy<>::member_type` argument:

 | Method          | Description                          |
 |-----------------|--------------------------------------|